Eomys/pyleecan-doc/test.contribution.rst

 How to mark a test
 ``````````````````
 Pytest enables to set metadata on the test functions with markers.
 This feature enable to exclude or include easily some tests from the test execution.
-This is the list of the current marker set in PYLEECAN:
+Here is the list of some of the current markers used in PYLEECAN:

 - validation : validation test, executes a workflow to check the results validity
 - long : test that last more than 30 seconds